Pirate radio in Asia: Radyo Kontra Weeaboo

-So far, no documented actions by the National Telecommunications Commission against the stations have been released.
+So far, no documented actions by the NTC against the stations have been released.

 2017-2018: Pathway Radio Cebu

-Another low-powered pirate station based in Cebu, Pathway Radio 100.7, started its operation around January 2017.
-Pathway Radio is a religious station operated at a very low power of 100 watts.
-The station has been a member of Community Broadcasters Association of the Philippines (CBAP), an organization that consists of other community broadcasters across the Philippines and has no affiliation to the KBP.
-Recently, in July 2018, Pathway Radio 100.7 ceased its broadcasting, due to technical difficulties and that it was a pirate radio station because the broadcast permits was not renewed from the National Telecommunications Commission, as well as frequency spacing regulations.
+Pathway Radio 100.7, started its operation in Cebu around January 2017, broadcasting a religious format and operated at a very low power of 100 watts.
+The station was promoted as a member of Community Broadcasters Association of the Philippines (CBAP), an organization that consists of other community broadcasters across the Philippines and has no affiliation to the KBP.
+In July 2018, Pathway Radio 100.7 ceased broadcasting, due to technical difficulties, absence of broadcast permits from the National Telecommunications Commission, as well as frequency spacing regulations.